Of all the challenges we hear managers facing these days, the aspect of being able to manage their own time is very often top of the list.

-* Trying to do too much – As stated before, you must set priorities.
+Trying to do too much – As stated before, you must set priorities.
 If it’s impossible to get everything done, ask which deadlines could be changed.
-Learn to say no, because if you take on more work, everything else will suffer, especially your stress levels.
+Learn to say no, be-cause if you take on more work, everything else will suffer, especially your stress levels.
 Time management mistakes often occur when we are over stressed or over-whelmed with things.

-* Procrastination – Break tasks down into manageable chunks.
+Procrastination – Break tasks down into manageable chunks.
 Approach it from a different angle.
 If the task will take 3 hours, do 20 minutes now, 30 minutes later, and so on.
 You need to control it, rather than it controlling you.
 Poor time management can be overcome by seeing projects in chunks rather than all at once.

-* People interrupting you – Make appointments and ask people to stick to them.
+People interrupting you – Make appointments and ask people to stick to them.
 If people just drop in, tell them you will get back to them when you can give them 100% attention.
 This will help you overcome any poor time management tendencies you may have.

-* Too many meetings – Ah, the bugbear of many managers!
+Too many meetings – Ah, the bugbear of many managers!
 Review all the meetings you attend and eliminate any that are unnecessary.
 Set limits to the time meetings take and stick to them.
 Have an agenda and stick to it.
 Be prepared for each meeting and identify how you can add value to them.
 Meetings can often be the main reason for poor time management, so be prepared to postpone a meeting if you have to, to accomplish items of greater importance.

 Naturally, there are many other time management situations you will have to deal with, but if you have the correct mindset to how you view time, you will concentrate on the solutions rather than the problems lack of time causes you, and you will experience few-er time management mistakes and achieve greater results.